iotaledger/identity.rs/documentation/docs/workflow.md

 With the release process we can deliver versions of our software to the community.
 We use sensible automation where it helps to remove tedium.
 However, some steps that require active decision making remain manual.

 The final list of changes from the [changelog](#Changelog) informs the version of the release.
 If at least one change mapping to a major version is included, the major version needs to be incremented.
-In that case the minor and patch version are set to `0`.
-If there are no change related to a major version, but changes related to a minor version are present the minor version needs to be incremented while the patch version is set to `0`.
+In that case the minor and patch versions are set to `0`.
+If there are no change related to a major version, but changes related to a minor version are present, the minor version needs to be incremented while the patch version is set to `0`.
 Otherwise only the patch version is incremented.
 Determining the version of the release is the responsibility of the person performing the release.

 The determined version of the release is used to create the [hotfix](#hotfix) or [release](#release) branch.
-For example a major release from the previous version `v2.3.1` will create the `release/v3.0.0` branch.
+For example, a major release from the previous version `v2.3.1` will create the `release/v3.0.0` branch.
 Notice the `v` in front of the version.
 We [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) all release in git in the form of `vMAJOR.MINOR.PATCH`.
 For bindings we prefix the tag with the binding name, so a tag for Wasm would look like `wasm-v1.2.3`.
 Bindings and the core Rust library are versioned and released independently.

 Additionally, we may release `dev` versions separately for both bindings and the core Rust library.
 These releases are meant as a preview of upcoming versions.
 For example, if the current version is `1.2.3` with the tag `v1.2.3`, we may release `v1.3.0-dev.1` which is then superseded by the actual `1.3.0` release.